Covid-19 Face Masks: What Medical Experts Say About Their Effectiveness

 N95 masks are generally not available to the public, partly because in many countries they are in short supply and whatever numbers of them that can be procured are always, as a priority, directed to hospitals and other places where they are needed.

-Can ordinary surgical masks be effective in preventing transmission of a virus-like Sars-cov-2?
+Can ordinary surgical masks effectively prevent the transmission of a virus-like Sars-cov-2?
 The answer seems to be a qualified “yes.”
 Coronaviruses like Sars-cov-2 are transmitted from person to person on airborne droplets.
 Most of these are ejected from an infected person when that person coughs or more rarely sneezes.
 Research has also shown that ‘micro-droplets’ can also transmit viruses for several meters, even when someone who is infected talks.
 The consensus is that an infected person who wears a surgical mask, i.e. the one type that is easier to purchase, is less likely to transmit the virus to others around them.
 This is because the mask stops a lot, if not all, droplets that might carry the virus.

 Wear a mask, but take care with the way you use it

 The best advice seems to be to use a face mask if you are going anywhere that could be crowded, like public transport or a supermarket.
 Be careful about handling the mask, especially the outside of it.
 Avoid touching the mask, then your face.
-Use a fresh mask each time you go out, or wash the mask thoroughly with hot water and soap.
+Use a fresh mask each time you go out, or wash the cover thoroughly with hot water and soap.
 If you don’t feel well or have any flu-like symptoms, get yourself tested for Covid-19, stay at home, and if you really do need to go out, wear a mask.